hawkeyescodee/DeviceManagement/README.md

 # Welcome to Liam Nguyen repository
-This repository contains the source of a simple Device Management which is a assignment of Java Desktop Programming at FPT University
+This repository contains the source of a simple Device Management which is an assignment of Java Desktop Programming at FPT University

 ## You will find in this repository:
 1. The source code of this project